Marc Bloch: Family

 Marc Bloch was born in Lyon on 6 July 1886, one of two children to Gustave (Note: Gustave Bloch, author of La Gaule Romaine, was a noted historian in his own right, and R. R. Davies suggests his son's "intellectual mentor; [it] was doubtless from him that Marc Bloch derived his interest in rural history and in the problem of the emergence of medieval society from the Roman world.") and Sarah Bloch, née Ebstein.
 Bloch's family were Alsatian Jews: secular, liberal and loyal to the French Republic.
-They "struck a balance", says the historian Carole Fink, between both "fierce Jacobin patriotism and the antinationalism of the left".
+They "struck a balance", says the historian Carole Fink, between "fierce Jacobin patriotism and the antinationalism of the left".
 His family had lived in Alsace for five generations under French rule.
 In 1871, France was forced to cede the region to Germany following its defeat in the Franco-Prussian War.
 (Note: Gustave Bloch personally took part in the defence of Strasbourg in September 1870.)
 The year after Bloch's birth, his father was appointed professor of Roman History at the Sorbonne, and the family moved to Paris—"the glittering capital of the Third Republic".
 Marc had a brother, Louis Constant Alexandre, seven years his senior.
 The two were close, although Bloch later described Louis as being occasionally somewhat intimidating.
 The Bloch family lived at 72, Rue d'Alésia, in the 14th arrondissement of Paris.
 Gustave began teaching Marc history while he was still a boy, with a secular, rather than Jewish, education intended to prepare him for a career in professional French society.
 Bloch's later close collaborator, Lucien Febvre, visited the Bloch family at home in 1902; although the reason for Febvre's visit is now unknown, he later wrote of Bloch that "from this fleeting meeting, I have kept the memory of a slender adolescent with eyes brilliant with intelligence and timid cheeks—a little lost then in the radiance of his older brother, future doctor of great prestige".